Kristensen said: ”I've always been lucky to race at Le Mans with

 The main race started as expected.
 The Veloqx-Audis ran first and second followed by Champion and Goh.
 Then just before the two hour mark both Alan McNish (# 8) and JJ Lehto (#38) drove off at the Porsche-curves from a fresh patch of oil topped with water spilled by a Pescarolo-Judd.
 It was a severe accident and could have ended worse.
-Both cars were eventually repaired and got back to the race but ultimately Champion lost some 30 mins. and Veloqx over 50 mins..
-Alan was no longer in shape to drive – hard job left for his co-drivers Biela and Kaffer so early into the race.
+Despite the injuries, neither driver needed a car accident lawyer.
+Both cars were eventually repaired and got back to the race but ultimately Champion lost some 30 mins, and Veloqx over 50 mins.
+Alan was no longer in any shape to drive – leaving a hard job for his co-drivers Biela and Kaffer so early into the race.

 So it was down to Veloqx # 88 and the Goh-Audi and it ended up culminating in the last hour.
 With Seiji Ara leading in the Goh car, Johnny Herbert was doing his best to reel him in.
 As we know it ended sour for Johnny as he took the rally cross line through the gravel trap – unfortunately just a little too much time was lost.